shepard-liu/min-matrix/README.md

         9  5
     */
     ```
-    In both constructors above, the column size of the matrix is infered from the _first row_ data provided.
+    In both constructors above, the column size of the matrix is infered from the **first row** data provided.
 Be sure that all rows have equivalent amount of elements.

-    // Matrix<> provides a move constructor and move assignment operator
-    // a rvalue can be efficiently reused
-    Matrixd mat6(mat4 * mat4);
-    Matrixd mat7 = mat4 * mat4;
-    ```

-    ////////////////////////////////
-    //         Generators         //
-    ////////////////////////////////
+2. Generate a special or frequenly-used matrix

+    ```C++
     // Special matrix can be generated with static member functions Matrixd mat8 = Matrixd::Identity(3);
     /*